-These truffles get their super-rich flavor from the combination of raw cacao and nut butter.
-I used peanut butter for this recipe because of my own allergies, but they would be divine with SunButter, almond butter or any other nut butter.
-The cacao also packs a potent antioxidant punch, while the nut butter provides protein and healthy fats.
+These truffles get their super-rich flavor from the combination of raw cacao and sunflower seed butter (which I used because of my own allergies), but they would be divine with peanut butter, almond butter or any other nut butter.
+The cacao also packs a potent antioxidant punch, while the sunflower seed butter provides protein and healthy fats.

 They also feature maca, an antioxidant-rich root that’s been touted for numerous potential health benefits such as increased energy, improved libido (well, well), and better mood.

 They happen to be low in sugar (they get their sweetness from honey) and high in filling fiber.
 For about 100 calories a piece, you’re getting a lot of nutritional bang for your buck.
 I made about 150—here’s what you need for a batch of 16!
 Enjoy.

 - 1/2 cup cocoa or raw cacao powder

 - 1/4 cup pea protein milk (or other milk)

 - 1 cup natural, sunflower seed butter (or your favorite nut or seed butter)